 “Seriously, Gretchen?
 Does it make any sense that the liberal Obama Administration would protect crisis era bankers/Wall Street from jail, when key Democratic party officials like uber liberal Senators Sanders and Warren were calling for prosecutions?
 It doesn’t to me…

-…Isn’t it more likely that Obama’s DOJ looked hard and could find any evidence of criminal wrongdoing by bankers?
+…Isn’t it more likely that Obama’s DOJ looked hard and couldn’t find any evidence of criminal wrongdoing by bankers?
 Especially, since the Obama Administration couldn’t even make civil cases, with much lower standards of proof, against crisis era banks and bankers, and so they had to use the force of government to coerce banks into financial settlements, in which the banks and bankers did not admit to or agree with any of the Obama Administration’s allegations.
 As I have documented extensively on this blog, the liberal narrative that greedy and reckless bankers caused the financial crisis is false.
 Gretchen Morgenson might as well be writing a column for a section of The New York Times called “Anti-Business”, as nearly every article she has written is about evil businesses and business people and how they take advantage of average Americans and/or the poor.
 In her ridiculous November 16, 2016, column she says that had the Democrats jailed more crisis-era bankers/Wall Street, Hillary would have won the election and not Trump.
 She doesn’t have a shred of evidence to support that contention and in fact, in the article itself she notes that Trump never campaigned against bankers!
 Furthermore, why include in an article about “fraudster bankers” economic data about financially struggling Americans who have little savings and can barely pay their bills?
 Wouldn’t that explain why they couldn’t pay their mortgages in an economic downturn, not banker fraud?
 Also, while she notes the significant number of government prosecutions of bankers from an earlier financial crisis, she fails to note that Keating, the largest and most important banker prosecuted during that crisis, had his conviction overturned on appeal.
 He was completely exonerated!
 In other words, the government persecuted him unfairly, during a time of public sentiment negative towards bankers (just like now).
 The bottom line is that The New York Times’ Gretchen Morgenson is not a fact-based columnist anymore, if she ever was.
 She is a media propaganda tool of the hard left.
 Gretchen, Bernie, Warren and their ilk don’t care about facts or the truth.
 If they did, they wouldn’t call for innocent bankers to be prosecuted for crimes, knowing the Obama Administration’s DOJ investigated many of them and didn’t find evidence to prosecute them.
 Liberal politicians and their liberal lackey’s in the mainstream media/press like Gretchen and others calling for individual Americans to be prosecuted for crimes, without any evidence, is disgusting business and frankly un-American.
 It’s what happens in totalitarian countries like Cuba or Russia, not The United States of America.”, Mike Perry, former Chairman and CEO, IndyMac Bank

 Gretchen Morgenson, November 11, 2016, The New York Times